GoogleChrome/web.dev/src/site/content/en/angular/setup-dynamic-server-side-rendering-with-angular/index.md

 Dynamic SSR is done at **_run time_**.
 With dynamic SSR, you'll need a Node.js server to handle incoming requests for routes by serializing your application to an HTML string that's then returned to the browser to be rendered.

 Occasionally your applications have very dynamic content or components.
-A common use case would be if you had routes that required SSR but had dynamic parameters as part of their url (ie: `/products/:id`).
+A common use case would be if you had routes that required SSR but had dynamic parameters as part of their URL (for example, `/products/:id`).

 Your Node.js server will be essentially serving as a middleman for when a specific product is requested, generating the content on the fly for the given URL.